davletovb/neva/ROBUSTNESS_GAPS.md

   (`max_steps`), advertised tools, retained/parsed model-output characters,
   each feedback record, and orchestration-prompt characters.
 Old feedback is dropped first when needed to keep a later prompt within its envelope.
-If the task/tool metadata alone cannot fit, the loop fails before calling the model.
+If the task/protocol/tool names alone cannot fit, the loop fails before calling the model.
+On the default agent model path, a configured `max_prompt_chars` above the agent's own prompt-validator ceiling is rejected up front with `ToolLoopLimitError`; an explicit external `model=` callable is not constrained by the agent validator.
 - An explicit `final` action terminates successfully.
 A model that never finalizes stops at `max_steps` with a non-success `ToolLoopResult`; there is no implicit unbounded agentic loop.